skyeskyeskye/PENN_CYBERSECURITY_FINAL/Blue_Team_Defensive/Defensive_Operations.md

   - **Metric**: system.process.cpu.pct
   - **Threshold**: when max over all documents is above 0.5 for the last 5 minutes
   - **Vulnerability Mitigated**: Denial of Service, Brute Force, Malicious Software
   - **Reliability**: Medium- any unexpected spike in CPU usage should be assessed to verify the reason for such an increase in usage.
-The reason can be a nefarious attack, but other reasons can be update installations, outdated indexes that are not optimized, changes to third party applications, etc.
+The reason can be a nefarious attack, but other reasons can be update installations, outdated indexes that are not optimized, changes to third party applications, etc. For example, even on just startup of the machines, the CPU usage metric triggered an alert.

 This is what Kibana shows whent the index thresholds are triggered: